Merelava

 Merelava (or Mere Lava) is an island in the Banks Islands of the Torba Province of northern Vanuatu.

 Names

-The inhabitants of Merelava call their own island Mwerlap, more accurately N̄wërlap /mrm/.
+The inhabitants of Merelava call their own island Mwerlap, more accurately N̄wërlap /mrm/ in the local language.

 The name Merelava or M̄ere Lava reflects the way it is called in the neighboring Mota language ‒ phonetically /mtt/.
 According to Codrington, the etymology of this name (in Proto-Torres-Banks) is likely to be *mʷera-i laβa > *mʷerelaβa, literally “the big boy”; it contrasts with the neighboring island M̄erig /mrm/, from *mʷera riɣi “the small boy”.
 These words refer metaphorically to the islands themselves.

 Cognates in other Torres-Banks languages include Mwotlap M̄eylap /mlv/.

 Geography

 Merelava is situated in the southeastern part of the archipelago near Mota and Merig.
 Merelava has also been known as Star Island.
 It is located about 50 km east of Gaua.

 Merelava is a nearly round volcanic island with a diameter of almost 4.5 km and an area of 18 km^{2}.
 It is formed by a basaltic stratovolcano, which reaches in Mount Teu, also called Star Peak, a height of 883 m above the sea level.

 The main village is Tesmet on the west coast of the island.
 Other villages, starting clockwise at Tesmet, are Levetmise (northwest), Lekweal (north), Lewetneak (northeast), and Aot (southeast, second largest).